Solar Eclipse Frequently Asked Questions

 • Traffic maps and directions are located on our traffic and transportation tab: http://www.eclipseville.com/traffic-transportation/

 • Plan to arrive in the community as early as possible.
 Most sites open between 6:00-8:00 a.m.
 CT

 • How bad is traffic going to be?

-o We are working on traffic plans and bringing in reinforcements from the Kentucky State Police and National Guard to assist the Hopkinsville Police Department and Christian County Sheriff’s Office with implementation
+o We are working on traffic plans and bringing in reinforcements from the Kentucky State Police to assist the Hopkinsville Police Department and Christian County Sheriff’s Office with implementation

 • It will be dark in the middle of the day, will the street lights come on?